JustinTW/assignment-rate-limit/README.md

 ### Run Apps

 ```
-# make sure you are in ./src directory, and redis:6379 is reachable
+# make sure you are in ./src directory and redis:6379 is reachable
 yarn start
 ```